dbuchwald/6502/Documentation/Blog/26_Every_day_is_a_school_day.md

 ![26_8mhz_viacs_clk](Images/26_8mhz_viacs_clk.png)

 So, what is the difference here?
-I'm not 100% positive that I do know the reason, but I'm almost certain that the cause of the failure is my lousy routing of the +5V line on the PCB:
+I was almost certain that the cause of the failure is my lousy routing of the +5V line on the PCB:

 ![26_pcb_5v](Images/26_pcb_5v.png)

 See that large white cross at the bottom of the board - this is where 74AC138 is located.
 It's almost a far end of very long power line with plenty of chips along the way to suck the power.
-Now, I'm not entirely sure this is the reason, but it's the best one I can come up for now.
-I will try to add another wire to connect the chip VCC to some better location and see if that helps.
+I wasn't sure it was this, but seriously, what else could it be?
+I was sure I will not be able to solve this issue in this revision of the board, but I had backup plan - I could use correct signals routed from the external 74AC138.

 ### Lesson learned for PCB design